-- 9.2.1 The preparation of the Neighbourhood Plan immediately after the adoption of the new DBC Local Plan (2015-2035) ensures that it is currently in line with Development Plan policies.
+- 9.2.1 Despite the fact that the preparation of the Neighbourhood Plan is prior to the adoption of a new DBC Local Plan (2024-2040 everything possible has been done to ensure that it is in line with proposed Development Plan policies.
 Bovingdon Parish Council will consider whether the Neighbourhood Plan should be reviewed periodically.
-Reviews could be triggered by changing national or local policy but may also be required if local circumstances change. - 9.2.2 The Parish Council will also monitor planning decisions in Bovingdon to ensure the policies in the Neighbourhood Plan remain effective
+Reviews could be triggered by changing national or local policy but may also be required if local circumstances change.
+The Parish council will monitor the ongoing progress of the emerging Dacorum Local Plan.
+The Parish Council will assess the need or otherwise for a full or a partial review of a made Plan within six months of the adoption of the Local Plan. - 9.2.2 The Parish Council will also monitor planning decisions in Bovingdon to ensure the policies in the Neighbourhood Plan remain effective.
+Bovingdon Parish Council will maintain, update and publish the Action Plan annually as a schedule of priorities to receive the benefit of funding from S106 agreements and any other funding streams such as a Community Infrastructure Levy.